-The "Annual Fund Operating Expenses" table describes the fees incurred by each non-Unitary Portfolio (excluding the US Large Cap Value ETF and Global Real Estate ETF) for the services provided by the Advisor for the fiscal year ended October 31, 2022.
-The "Management Fee" listed in the "Annual Fund Operating Expenses" table for each non-Unitary Portfolio (excluding the US Large Cap Value ETF and Global Real Estate ETF) provides the investment management fee that was payable by the Portfolio to the Advisor.
+The "Annual Fund Operating Expenses" table describes the fees incurred by each non-Unitary Portfolio (excluding the World Equity ETF) for the services provided by the Advisor for the fiscal year ended October 31, 2023.
+The "Management Fee" listed in the "Annual Fund Operating Expenses" table for each non-Unitary Portfolio (excluding the World Equity ETF) provides the investment management fee that was payable by the Portfolio to the Advisor.

-The "Annual Fund Operating Expenses" table describes the anticipated fees to be incurred by the US Large Cap Value ETF and Global Real Estate ETF for the services provided by the Advisor for the first full fiscal year.
-The "Management Fee" listed in the "Annual Fund Operating Expenses" table for the Global Real Estate ETF has been restated to reflect a decrease in the management fee to be paid to the Advisor, effective as of February 28, 2023, from 0.20% to 0.19%.
+The "Annual Fund Operating Expenses" table describes the anticipated fees to be incurred by the World Equity ETF for the services provided by the Advisor for the first full fiscal year.

+The Advisor, not the Portfolios, compensates the sub-advisors.